 We still use the () after FnOnce 1 because this FnOnce represents a closure that takes no parameters and returns the unit type ().
 Just like function definitions, the return type can be omitted from the signature, but even if we have no parameters, we still need the parentheses.

-Again, this is the simplest implementation of the execute method: it does nothing, but we’re trying only to make our code compile.
+Again, this is the simplest implementation of the execute method: it does nothing, but we’re only trying to make our code compile.
 Let’s check it again:

 $ cargo check